 For all hotels near St James’ Park click here, which shows you also all hotels in the city centre.

-Tickets for Newcastle United games can be bought online, by phone +44 (0) 844 372 1892, or at the official club stores at St James’ Park, Eldon Square (in the city centre), and the Metrocentre.
+Tickets for Newcastle United games can be bought online, by phone +44 (0) 844 372 1892, or at the official club stores at St James’ Park and the Metrocentre.

 Newcastle tend to sell out a quarter to half of their home matches depending on how well the season is progressing.
 If not sold out, tickets can also be bought at the stadium box office right before the match.

 Ticket prices depend on the opponent.
 For a typical match most tickets for the ends cost £27.00 and those for the sides between £32.00 and £52.00.
 Prices are increased with about £15.00 for high-profile matches.

 Newcastle United offer guided stadium tours around St James’ Park that include the changing rooms, dugouts, players’ tunnel, and the media suite.

 Booking in advance is recommended, but not required.
 Bookings can be made online or by phone +44 (0) 844 372 1892.